kyppen/PGR301DevOpsEksamen/README.md

 SQS_QUEUE_URL:
 https://sqs.eu-west-1.amazonaws.com/244530008913/sofa_image_queue
-Docker_Image that adds 10x images requests to trigger alarm:
+Docker_Image that adds 10x images requests to trigger alarm when trigger was set to oldestMessageInQueue is 4 seconds or older kyppen/sofasqsqueue:76e2811
-kyppen/sofasqsqueue:76e2811
 Docker_Image that adds 1 image to the queue:
 kyppen/sofasqsqueue:e0346b9